Docker Cloud repositoriesEstimated reading time: 5 minutes

 Enter credentials for the registry.

-Note: These credentials must have push permission in order to push built images back to the repository.
-If you provide read-only credentials, you will be able to run automated tests and deploy from the repository to your nodes, but you will not be able to push built images to it.
+Note: These credentials must have push permission to push built images back to the repository.
+If you provide read-only credentials, you can run automated tests and deploy from the repository to your nodes, but you cannot push built images to it.